superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/firmware-changelog.md

 ### Known issues
 1. Pressing keys on board cannot wake the pc, seems like a known issue for board with pimoroni trackball.
-2. Animated calcifer unwilling to sleep even left idle for long.
-3. No layer indicator for pimoroni trackball.

 ## Firmware: Version 1.2AOLED beta
 Removed and replaced with better Version 2.0